The Princeton Review continues to rank Wofford College on its Best Value Colleges list, which is based on return-on-investment (ROI) ratings.

-The college is among 200 institutions making The Princeton Review’s Best Value Colleges for 2021.
-More than 650 colleges and universities were evaluated for the list.
+The college is among 209 institutions making the publication’s Best Value Colleges for 2023 list.

-Wofford is routinely recognized as a best value by national publications, including the New York Times and U.S. News & World Report.
-Ninety-seven percent of the college’s students receive some form of financial assistance.
+Wofford is routinely recognized as a best value by other national publications as well, including The New York Times and U.S. News & World Report.
+Ninety-five percent of the college’s students receive some form of financial assistance.
+In 2021, the college received a $150 million gift to its endowment from 1959 graduate Jerry Richardson.
+Need-based scholarships and experiential learning opportunities will receive $110 million of that gift.